planetfederal/desktop-documentation/docs/source/system_admins/commandline_install.rst

 .. _command_line_install:

-Command line install
+Command Line Install
 ====================

-The Boundless desktop installer allows headless installation, which for system administrators may be quicker and more convenient than using the graphical user interface (GUI).
+The Boundless Desktop installer allows headless installation, which for system administrators may be quicker and more convenient than using the graphical user interface (GUI).